some100/bootmgr-rs/HACKING.md

 config contains parsers, which are essentially structs implementing `ConfigParser` that, given an `fs` and `handle`, will generate boot entries in the format of `Config`, that are pushed into the `configs` parameter.

+Currently, there are 6 (7) parsers, those being the `bls`, `fallback`, `osx`, `shell`, `uki`, and `windows` parser.
+The `windows` parser is itself divided into two parsers depending on features.
+The first and default option is the "autodetecting" parser `windows_auto`, which simply looks for `bootmgfw.efi`.
+The second option is the parser `windows_bcd`, which parses the content of the BCD, then turns that into a boot entry.
+This is not the default because it pulls in a GPLv2 dependency.

+To enable this BCD parser, turn on the feature `windows_bcd` when compiling `bootmgr-rs-core`.

 boot itself is structured into 5 submodules, those being:

 * action (provides firmware reset, reboot, and shutdown functions, as well as a PXE parser)